Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/configuring-vue.md

 ## Unmounting the app

-Just like for mounting you are also in charge of unmounting your app.
-Note that if the Vue app is still mounted when panoramique is torn down (either when destroying the app or when removing the plugin from it), it will automatically be unmounted.
+Unlike for mounting, you don't have to unmount your Vue app when you are done with it, you can destroy the xoram instance and panoramique will automatically unmount the Vue app if it is still mounted.

+You can however unmount the app manually just like you mounted it :

+<<< ./snippets/unmount-app.plugin.ts

 ## Multiple Vue applications